seuraha/zip_to_map/README.md

 # zip_to_map

 ## Overview
-This library provides a function to plot the locations of zipcodes on a map using Basemap and pgeocode.
+This library provides a function to plot the locations of zipcodes on a map.
+Powered by [Basemap](https://matplotlib.org/basemap/stable/) and [pgeocode](https://pgeocode.readthedocs.io/en/latest/).

 ## Installation
 ```bash